partiallyderived/everyaction-client/README.md

 make docs
 ```

 Resulting documentation will be found in the "docs" folder.
-Note that the actual documentation is hosted on ReadTheDocs
+Note that the actual documentation is hosted on
-and thus generated documentation should not be committed.
+[Read the Docs](https://readthedocs.org/), and thus generated documentation should not be committed.

 ## Check Documentation Links